-- Indian Health Service Loan Repayment Program: This program provides loan repayment for a wide range of health professionals.
-Healthcare providers who are offered loan repayment through this program sign a two-year contractual agreement to serve for two years, full-time at an Indian Health Service Facility or approved Indian Health Program.
+- Indian Health Service Loan Repayment Program – This program provides loan repayment for a wide range of health professionals.
+Healthcare providers who are offered loan repayment through this program sign a two-year contractual agreement to serve full-time at an Indian Health Service Facility or approved Indian Health Program.

 What are some of the major scholarship programs that can be used by rural healthcare professionals?

 Scholarships and loan forgiveness programs can both be used by students who are currently working their way toward a health professions degree.
 Besides the National Health Service Corps (see What is the National Health Service Corps and how does it affect rural healthcare?), other scholarship/loan forgiveness programs include:

 - Nurse CORPS Scholarship Program – This program is administered by HRSA and provides scholarships to students accepted or enrolled in a diploma, associate, baccalaureate, or graduate nursing program.
 Scholarship recipients must sign a two-year contractual agreement to serve in a Health Professional Shortage Area upon graduation.

 Indian Health Service Scholarships – These scholarships are offered to American

 Alaska Native (AI/AN) students.
 For each year of scholarship awarded, recipients must agree to practice for

 - Health Professions Scholarship: Available to AI/AN students of many health professions.

 - Pre-Graduate Scholarship: Available to AI/AN students working toward a bachelor's degree in pre-medicine, pre-dentistry, or pre-podiatry.